-JONESBORO, AR (KAIT) - An Arkansas State University band member will soon be competing on NBC’s hit TV show American Ninja Warrior.
+JONESBORO, AR (KAIT) - An Arkansas State University band member attempted to show off his physique and athletic skills on NBC's hit TV show American Ninja Warrior.

-The show, known for its incredibly difficult obstacle courses, challenges contenders from all over the world.
+The show, known for its challenging obstacle courses, challenges contenders from around the world.

 “Last fall, I was climbing on the band podium at the band practice field," Escue said.
 "They have stairs that’s kind of cut out so I just put my hands on there and climb up it for fun.”